caderek/gramma/README.md

 <h1 align="center" style="border: none">Gramma - command-line grammar checker</h1>
 <div align="center">
-<p align="center">Gramma is an interactive tool that helps you find and fix grammatical mistakes in files, strings, and input streams.
+<p align="center">Gramma is an interactive tool that helps you find and fix grammatical mistakes in files and text strings.
 You can also use it in a non-interactive way, as a simple linter for automation processes.</p>

 <p align="center">Gramma works on Linux, Windows, and macOS.</p>